-Sibos is the world's largest event in the Transaction Banking sector.
-It connects more than 8,000 executives, decision makers, and thought-leaders from financial institutions, major corporations, and technology partners.
-BCG is hosting four sessions at this year's conference.
+Sibos is the world's largest event in the transaction banking sector.
+It connects more than 9,000 executives, decision makers, and thought leaders from financial institutions, major corporations, and technology partners.
+BCG is hosting three sessions at Sibos 2019 in London, which begins on September 23.
 The firm's senior leadership team in payments will attend the event, share insights, and lead deeper discussions with other attendees.

 Monday, September 23, 2019 —15:15-16:00, Conference North, Conference Room 2